 Rooting out and killing those who were against the revolution was the main goal.
 Robespierre also used the Terror to execute political enemies – even those in favor of the revolution.
 The former Queen, Marie Antoinette, was one of the first to be executed under the Reign of Terror.

 Only through the removal and subsequent execution of Robespierre in July 1794 did the Reign of Terror come to an end.
-Nearly 300,000 citizens were arrested with 14,000-17,000 of them ending as executions.
+Along with the 14,000-17,000 executions, the government arrested another ~300,000 citizens throughout the terror.
 An additional ~10,000 more people died in prison or without trial.2